Twitter

 0.300

-What is SAE 4340 Alloy steel ?
+What is SAE 4340 Alloy steel?

-Due to their high tensile strengths and low costs, steels are widely used in construction.
+Due to their high tensile strength and low costs, steels are widely used in construction.
 Hardening agents such as carbon, other elements, and inclusions in iron prevent dislocations from occurring in the crystal lattices of iron atoms.
 Typical steel alloys contain up to 2.1% carbon.
 A steel’s hardness, ductility, and tensile strength are controlled by the amount of alloying elements that are present as solutes or precipitated phases, which retard the movement of those dislocations that make iron so ductile and weak, and thus control their hardness, ductility, and tensile strength.
 The strength of steel is only possible at the expense of ductility, which is abundant in iron.

 While steel had been produced in bloomery furnaces for thousands of years, its use expanded after more efficient production methods, blister steel and then crucible steel, were devised in the 17th century.
 With the invention of the Bessemer process in the mid-19th century, a new era of mass-produced steel began.

-This was followed by the Siemens-Martin process and then Gilchrist-Thomas process that refined the quality of steel.
-With their introductions, mild steel replaced wrought iron.Further refinements in the process, such as basic oxygen steelmaking (BOS), largely replaced earlier methods by further lowering the cost of production and increasing the quality of the metal.
+This was followed by the Siemens-Martin process and then the Gilchrist-Thomas process that refined the quality of steel.
+With their introductions, mild steel replaced wrought iron.
+Further refinements in the process, such as basic oxygen steelmaking (BOS), largely replaced earlier methods by further lowering the cost of production and increasing the quality of the metal.
 Today, steel is one of the most common materials in the world, with more than 1.3 billion tons produced annually.
 It is a major component in buildings, infrastructure, tools, ships, automobiles, machines, appliances, and weapons.
-Modern steel is generally identified by various grades defined by assorted standards organisations.
+Modern steel is generally identified by various grades defined by assorted standards organizations.

-Thermal Properties of SAE 4340 Alloy steel
+Thermal Properties of SAE 4340 Alloy Steel

 Properties Metric Imperial

-Thermal expansion co-efficient (20°C/68°F, specimen oil hardened, 600°C (1110°F) temper 12.3 µm/m°C 6.83 µin/in°F
+Thermal expansion coefficient (20°C/68°F, specimen oil hardened, 600°C (1110°F) temper 12.3 µm/m°C 6.83 µin/in°F

 Thermal conductivity (typical steel) 44.5 W/mK 309 BTU in/hr.ft².°F